Causal Effect of Functional Treatment: Models and Estimation Methods

-The OR estimator is easy to implement but requires strong parametric assumptions, while the FSW estimator requires less modelling assumptions but subject to a slow convergence rate.
-It is thus of interest to develop an estimator by combining these two that possesses more attractive properties.
+The OR estimation is easy to implement but requires strong parametric assumptions, while the FSW estimator requires fewer modelling assumptions but is subject to a slow convergence rate.
+Thus, it is desirable to develop an estimator that possesses more attractive properties by combining these two.
+Note that \eqref{id:DR} satisfies the so-called doubly robust (DR) property: for two generic functions $\tilde{E}(Y|X,Z)$ and $\tilde{\pi}(X,Z)$, it holds that